rhe8502/twstats/README.md

 # Twitter Stats

-**Twitter Stats** is a small Python 3 program using Tweepy and the official Twitter API.
+**Twitter Stats** is a small Python 3 script using Tweepy and the official Twitter API.

-The program displays user name, current tweet count and followers (Subs) on a Display-O-Tron 3000.
+The program displays user name, current tweet count and followers (subs) on a Display-O-Tron 3000.
 The bar light gives a visual notification if a new follower is gained, or lost.

 ![Twitter Stats](./res/twitter_stats.gif)